 In the late 1950s, a number of visionary Christian people began to dream of providing a service in Christ’s name for people who struggle with serious mental illness and psychiatric issues.

-Today, with a new name and a rekindled vision, the Shalem Mental Health Network offers new, community-based ways of reaching out to the very group of people envisioned by the organization’s founders.
+Today, with a revised name and a rekindled vision, the Shalem Mental Health Network offers new, community-based ways of reaching out to the very group of people envisioned by the organization’s founders.

 Shalem: What’s in a Name?

-Salem is on the cusp of becoming a new Salem – a dynamic mental health organization which seeks to equip and empower all of us to meet real emotional and mental health needs.
-New services, a three-year Strategic Plan, a Board committed to good governance, all are driven by Gospel values like healing, reconciliation, community for all, restoration, love of one’s neighbour, and peace, in the service of our Redeemer.
+In 2004, Salem began a process of revisioning, focused on equipping and empowering all of us to meet real emotional and mental health needs.
+New services, supported by a three-year Strategic Plan and a Board committed to good governance, were piloted, all driven by Gospel values like healing, reconciliation, community for all, restoration, love of one’s neighbour, and peace, in the service of our Redeemer.

-Undergirding the “new” Salem is an ethic of partnership and collaboration – partnership with various faith communities and with mental health agencies throughout Ontario.
-In the last four years, remarkable doors have opened into many faith communities and mental health organizations across Ontario.
-Salem staff have found a greater openness to the perspectives of faith in the mental health world than at any time in the past 20 years.
-Praise God for this!
-We view it as God’s invitation – even directive – to seize this opportunity and work in this way to help spread the Good News.
+Undergirding the “new” Salem was—and continues to be—an ethic of partnership and collaboration with various faith communities and mental health agencies throughout Ontario.
+Very quickly, remarkable doors opened in both sectors across Ontario.
+Salem staff found a greater openness to the perspectives of faith in the mental health world than at any time in our history.
+We viewed that as God’s invitation – even directive – to seize this opportunity.

-In the course of this partnership work, the name “Salem” has become an issue.
+In the course of this partnership work, the name “Salem” became an issue.
 For almost all people who have been born and raised in Canada, “Salem” is inextricably linked to the witch-burning episodes that took place in Salem, Massachusetts in early American history.
 That story is taught in grade schools and has become deeply embedded in popular culture.
-The association of “Salem” to this story is ingrained, visceral and widespread.
-It comes up continually and repeatedly in Salem’s interactions with mental health professionals – people who are eager to be supportive of Salem but who have an immediate and forceful reaction to the name.
+The association of the word “Salem” to this story is ingrained, visceral and widespread.
+It came up continually in Salem’s interactions with mental health professionals – people who were eager to be supportive of Salem but who had an immediate and forceful reaction against the name.
 Of course, the visionary European immigrants who started Salem could not have known of this association.
 The sad irony is that some of the so-called witches at that time may have had mental illness.

-For the past three years, the Salem Board has engaged in an extensive search for a new name that would express the same life-giving values but would not generate the widespread visceral association to the witch-trials and burnings.
-To that end, the Board has embraced this solution: to reclaim the word “salem” by returning to the original biblical Hebrew word “shalem” (pronounced shaLAME).
-“Salem” is the Anglicized version of “shalem.”
-“Shalem” affirms, honours and recaptures the beautiful vision of what God intends for God’s people and the beautiful vision of the original founders of Salem.
+The Salem Board engaged in an extensive search for a new name that would express the same life-giving values but would not generate the widespread visceral association to the Salem witch-trials and burnings.
+To that end, the Board and Membership decided to reclaim the word “Salem” by returning to the original biblical Hebrew word “Shalem” (pronounced shaLAIM).
+“Salem” is the Anglicized version of “Shalem.”
+“Shalem” affirms, honours and recaptures the beautiful vision of what God intends for God’s people and of the original founders of Salem.
 At the same time, it altogether bypasses the popular culture association with witch-burning.
 It affirms continuity while also positioning us to meet new challenges by means of engagement with others.